 At the close of 2021, a bill was signed into law in NYS which will enact the most comprehensive drinking water testing and notification program in the nation for PFAS chemicals.
 In total, 23 PFAS will be addressed.

 Currently, DOH is planning to set MCLs and Notification Levels for 23 additional PFAS.
 Notification Levels differ from MCLs, which results in corrective action.
 If a notification level is exceeded, customers would need to be informed in some way about the exceedance.
 With a Notification Level, there is no requirement to clean up the contamination.
 These Notification Levels do provide important information to water consumers and are proactive tools to protect public health.
-The NYS Drinking Water Quality Council provided recommendations to the DOH on proposed MCLs and Notification levels for the 23 PFAS on May 2nd, 2022.
-Draft regulations for these new drinking water quality standards were released on October 5th of 2022, which included a 60 day comment period.
-Click HERE to view BNW’s submitted comments.
+The NYS Drinking Water Quality Council provided these recommendations to the DOH on proposed MCLs and Notification levels in the summer of 2023.
+We are waiting for regulations to be promulgated.

 These standards will likely govern how New York’s water is protected from PFAS for years or decades to come.
 If the standards are set too high, many New Yorkers will not be informed about PFAS in their water, and many water utilities won’t be required to address potential contamination.
 Buffalo Niagara Waterkeeper and other water advocates across the state urge the DOH to set the lowest notification levels for PFAS contamination in our drinking water, to protect the health of all New Yorkers.